WORKING DOCUMENT

 1. Procedure Statement

-This procedure outlines how York Region District School Board collects data for measuring, tracking and monitoring First Nations, Métis and Inuit students.
-The Board provides opportunities for students of First Nations, Métis and Inuit origin to self-identify and access supports for their achievement and well-being.
+This procedure outlines how the Board collects and uses data to measure, track and monitor the achievement and well-being of First Nations, Métis and Inuit students.
+The Board provides opportunities for students of First Nations, Métis and Inuit ancestry to self-identify and access supports that promote their success.

 2. Application

-In order to assess the progress of First Nations, Métis and Inuit students, the Board recognizes it is important to have reliable and valid data.
-The Board invites all First Nations, Métis and Inuit students to voluntarily and confidentially self-identify their indigenous ancestry.
+To assess the progress of First Nations, Métis and Inuit students, the Board recognizes the importance of reliable and valid data.
+The Board invites all Indigenous students to voluntarily and confidentially self-identify their ancestry.

 2.1 The Director of Education shall:

-allocate staff and resources to support the Using Data to Support Student Achievement procedure.
+- allocate staff and resources to support the Using Data to Support Student Achievement procedure; and

-ensure accurate and timely reporting of assessment data related to the First Nations, Métis and Inuit student achievement and well-being.
+- ensure accurate and timely reporting of assessment data related to Indigenous student achievement and well-being;

 2.5 Principals shall:

-obtain parent/guardian approval for students under the age of 18 who self-identify;
+- obtain parent/guardian consent for students under the age of 18 who choose to self-identify.

 2.6 Teachers shall:

-work with principals to support student self-identification; and
+- collaborate with principals to encourage voluntary self-identification;

-implement teaching strategies and curriculum that are appropriate to First Nations, Métis and Inuit learner needs; and
+- implement culturally responsive teaching practices that reflect First Nations, Métis and Inuit histories, cultures and perspectives; and

 3. Contact